 Linux is the preferred operating system for running Mango in production environments.
 Mango works on a wide variety of Linux distributions and architectures.

-Please note that we also provide an installation script which will download and configure Mango for you, these instructions are manual instructions for users who are familiar with Linux.
+Note: We also provide an installation script which will download and configure Mango for you.

 - JAVA_HOME environment variable points to the JDK installation directory